swsnu/swpp2021-team14/README.md

 * You can change personal settings for exercise hardness and default break time in setting page, search exercises through exericse_list page, and add new exercise in add page

-* You can use Menu button on the right top of the page to move to the proper page.
+* You can use Menu button on the left top of the page to move to the proper page.

 * You can check favorite exercises in exercise list page, but this feature has minor errors and will improved in Sprint5.